Optimal Discretization is Fixed-parameter Tractable: Introduction

-\paragraph{Approach.} In the proof of Theorem~\ref{thm:main} we proceed as follows.
-Let $(X_0,Y_0)$ be an approximate solution (that can be obtained via e.g.\ the iterative compression technique or a known polynomial-time $2$-approximation algorithm~\cite{CalinescuDKW05}).
+\paragraph{Our approach.} In the proof of Theorem~\ref{thm:main}, we proceed as follows.
+Let $(X_0,Y_0)$ be an approximate solution (that can be obtained via, e.g., the iterative compression technique or the known polynomial-time $2$-approximation algorithm~\cite{CalinescuDKW05}).
 Let $(X,Y)$ be an optimal solution.
-For every two consecutive elements of $X_0$ we guess how many (if any) elements of $X$ are between them and similarly for every two consecutive elements of $Y_0$.
+For every two consecutive elements of~$X_0$, we guess (by trying all possibilities) how many (if any) elements of $X$ are between them and similarly for every two consecutive elements of $Y_0$.
 This gives us a general picture of the \emph{layout} of the lines of $X$, $X_0$, $Y$, and $Y_0$.

 Consider all $\Oh(k^2)$ \emph{cells} in which the vertical lines with $x$-coordinates from $X_0 \cup X$ and the horizontal lines with $y$-coordinates from $Y_0 \cup Y$ partition the plane.
 Similarly, consider all $\Oh(k^2)$ \emph{supercells} in which the vertical lines with $x$-coordinates from $X_0$ and the horizontal lines with $y$-coordinates from $Y_0$ partition the plane.
 Every cell is contained in exactly one supercell.
 For every cell, guess whether it is empty or contains a point of $W_1 \cup W_2$.
 Note that the fact that $(X_0,Y_0)$ is a solution implies that every supercell contains only points from $W_1$, only points from $W_2$, or is empty.
-Hence, for each nonempty cell we can deduce whether it contains only points of $W_1$ or only points of $W_2$.
+Hence, for each nonempty cell, we can deduce whether it contains only points of $W_1$ or only points of $W_2$.
 Check Figure~\ref{fig:basic} for an example of such a situation.

 \begin{myfig}

 \end{myfig}